nomelab/nomelab-academic/content/authors/I-Steigerwald/_index.md

 - Undergraduate
 ---

 I am an undergrad at the University of Michigan studying Nuclear Engineering.
 I am planning to focus on plasma and fusion, but I am also interested in how radiation effects materials.
-I would like to do research as a profession.
+I would like to do research as a profession. test